Hashifa-S/Music-garden/README.md

 **How it works**
 - The user uploads an image - it's rendered onto the CD
 - The player handles audio playback
-- UI elements (like flowers) are layered using CSS
+- Emojis are used instead of pictures for flowers
 - Data can be stored in the URL or browser storage for sharing.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------